Methods of Separation in Everyday Life Class 6 Questions and Answers NCERT Solutions

 Question 5.

-Match the mixtures in Column I with their method of separation in Column II.
+Match the mixture in Column I with their method of separation in Column II.

 Answer: